7Joe7/restapidemo/README.md

 Pizza management microservice

+Depends on running redis on port 6379.

+Packages:

+"db" with responsibility for connecting to db and all db operations.
+"resources" for common constants and types
+"rest" for rest api itself

 About the implementation.
 I hesitated over storage options.
 Now I am practically decided to try redis with persistence setting.
 It is an overkill here but at least I will see how it works.